ArturLaski/goit-algo-hw06/README.md

 ## Conclusion

 Both DFS and BFS are essential graph traversal algorithms with distinct strategies.
 Understanding their differences is crucial for selecting the appropriate algorithm based on the specific requirements of a problem.

+# Homework: Graph Algorithms with Dijkstra's Algorithm

+## Introduction

+This part of the homework demonstrates the use of Dijkstra's algorithm to find the shortest paths in a weighted graph.
+The graph is constructed to represent a network where each node, except the central node, has two children, and each edge has a weight.

+## Graph Description

+The graph is created as follows:
+- A central node (0) connected to 5 peripheral nodes (1 to 5).
+- Each peripheral node has two children.
+- Each edge has a specific weight.

+## Dijkstra's Algorithm Implementation

+Dijkstra's algorithm finds the shortest paths from a given start vertex to all other vertices in the graph.
+It uses a priority queue to explore the nodes with the smallest known distance first.

+## Results

+### Shortest Paths